Top Accredited Online Nurse Practitioner Programs

 WHY BECOME A NURSE PRACTITIONER?

-Accredited online nurse practitioner programs help registered nurses (RNs) prepare for advanced nursing (APRN) roles.
-Becoming a nurse practitioner (NP) often widens career prospects and improves salary potential.
-Through your studies, you may gain expertise as well as the ability to lead and collaborate.
+Becoming a nurse practitioner (NP) can widen career prospects and improve salary potential.
+Through your studies, you may gain expertise as well as the skill to lead and collaborate.

-Nurse practitioners may conduct research, teach staff, or provide consultation services.
-Many choose to work with specific groups such as adult and geriatric health, pediatric health, or psychiatric and mental health.
+NPs may conduct research, teach staff, or provide consultation services.
+Many choose to work with certain groups such as adult and geriatric health, or psychiatric and mental health.

-Also, as a nurse practitioner you may experience a decent boost in salary.
+Also, as an NP, you may see a decent boost in salary.
 Just to give you an idea of potential earnings, in 2017 the average annual salary for APRNs was $110,930.
 This was higher than the average annual salaries for RNs which was $70,000.
 That’s $40,930 higher.

 It can also bring more autonomy in a medical setting and the freedom to choose a nursing niche.
 One example is Family Nurse Practitioner (FNP).
 FNPs often work in a cooperative practice with physicians and other providers.
 Becoming an FNP means you may fulfill a complementary role to the traditional medical care doctors provide.

 Are nurse practitioners doctors?
 No, but NPs may diagnose and treat illness as part of a health team or on their own.
 Many promote wellness and disease prevention.
-Like doctors, they can order, perform or interpret lab work, x rays and more.
+Like doctors, they can order, perform or assess lab work, x rays and more.
 Some NPs also prescribe medication.
-In other words, NPs take a more active role in patient care than registered nurses.
+In other words, NPs take a more active role in patient care than RNs.

 What credentials are needed for a nurse practitioner?
-A Master of Science in Nursing (MSN) is the entry degree rule for becoming a nurse practitioner.
-It is also currently the most common degree program in the field.
-Though some experts note that in the future all NPs may have to earn a Doctor of Nursing Practice (DNP) degree.iii Apart from the degree, you’ll need to pass a national certification exam to earn a second license.iv
+A Master of Science in Nursing (MSN) is the entry degree rule to become an NP.
+It is also the most common degree program in the field.
+Though some experts note that in the future all NPs may have to earn a Doctor of Nursing Practice (DNP) degree.
+Apart from the degree, you’ll need to pass a national certification exam to earn a second license.

 ARE NURSE PRACTITIONERS IN HIGH DEMAND?